Quo Vadis: Hybrid Machine Learning Meta-Model based on Contextual and Behavioral Malware Representations: Dataset

 \subsection{Sample emulation}

 All the samples represented in Table \ref{table:dataset} were processed with a Windows kernel emulator.
 We utilize Speakeasy \cite{SpeakEasy} Python-based emulator released and actively maintained by Mandiant under MIT license.
 The Speakeasy version used in our tests is 1.5.9.
 It relies on QEMU \cite{qemu} CPU emulation framework.

-We obtained \textbf{108204} successful emulation reports, with a mean runtime of $12.23$ seconds per report, emulating 90857 samples from training and validation sets, and 17347 samples in the test set.
+We obtained \textbf{108204} successful emulation reports, emulating 90857 samples from training and validation sets, and 17347 samples in the test set.
 Unfortunately, some sample emulations were erroneous, primarily due to an invalid memory read of write assembly instructions.
 However, another common reason for emulation errors is a call of unsupported API function or anti-debugging techniques.
 Figure \ref{fig:emulation_err} shows the error rate across different malware families.

-Speculatively, one of the potential drawbacks of the emulated dataset might be its relative sparsity if compared to the live execution of samples in a sandbox.
-However, empirical evidence shows that our dataset is more diverse than reported by other groups performing similar data acquisition using full Windows system virtualization.
+Dataset processing with an emulator had only minimal computational overhead.
+Overall report emulation time mode is only $0.25s$, with a $75\%$ quantile of $7.63s$.
+Additionally, emulation can be distributed across separate CPU or GPU cores, yielding multi-threaded processing, a significant benefit over a sandbox environment.
+These observations prove that emulation possesses a real-world utilization for behavioral analysis, for instance, considering samples submitted to a cloud back-end by an endpoint detection and response (EDR) agent.

+We observe that emulation forms a diverse and rich telemetry.
 For instance, we acquire \textbf{2822} unique API calls within training and validation dataset reports.
 This behavior is significantly more heterogeneous than in related work datasets - Athiwaratkun and Stokes \cite{emulation2017lstm} have a total of 114 unique API calls, Kolosnjaji et al. \cite{kolosnjaji2016sequences} report 60 unique API calls, Yen et al. \cite{yen2019integration} have 286 different API calls, Rosenberg et al. \cite{rosenberg2020attack_on_api_calls} have 314 individual API calls.
 Partially such observation can be described by the larger volume of our dataset since the number of unique calls positively correlates with the number of samples.
-However, we emphasize this as evidence of emulation technique efficiency.
-Emulation reports produce rich and diverse telemetry, equivalent by quality to sandboxing for dynamic analysis purposes.
+However, we emphasize this as evidence of emulation technique efficiency, which allows to acquire wide set of behavioral patterns from within PE samples.